 Trupanion receives more anxiety-related claims in July than any other month of the year.
 Specifically, in 2014, we received 45% more anxiety-related claims in July than the average month.
 Many times, the claims in July list noise or fireworks a cause of the anxiety.
 It’s not fun to watch your pet in distress, and frightened pets have a greater chance of running away.
 So how can you keep your pet happy and safe?

-Trupanion veterinarian, Dr. Denise Petryk, provided some tips to keep your pet safe and stress-free for Canada Day and the Fourth of July.
+Here are some veterinarian-approved tips to keep your pet safe and stress-free for Canada Day and the Fourth of July.

 1. Beat the heat.
 Many families spend a lot of time outdoors on Canada Day and the Fourth.
 Make sure your pet has access to shade and plenty of water throughout the day.
 If your pet has short or white fur, you may want to invest in pet-safe sunscreen to keep them from getting burned.